MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 - **Digital Negative**: .dng

-Protection using the the Rights Management service is supported for the file types documented in the [File API configuration](../develop/file-api-configuration.md).
+Protection using the Rights Management service is supported for the file types documented in the [File API configuration](../develop/file-api-configuration.md).
 This protection can be applied automatically when you select a label that your administrator has configured, or you can specify your own protection settings by using [permission levels](../deploy-use/configure-usage-rights.md#rights-included-in-permissions-levels).

 ## Other instructions